asifyet/https-github.com-wikimedia-mediawiki-vendor/twig/twig/doc/advanced.rst

 .. tip::

-    The Twig core extensions are great examples of how extensions work.
+    The bundled extensions are great examples of how extensions work.

 Globals
 ~~~~~~~